dartmouth-dltg/aspace_content_warnings/README.md

 }
 ```

-The third configuration option specifies a link to an external site that explains the use of the
+The second configuration option specifies a link to an external site that explains the use of the
 content warnings if your institution provides that information.
 Set

 ```